 Not everyone wants freedom

 Freedom to act on your own judgment necessarily implies a need to assume the responsibility of choosing what actions to take.
 In order to know what actions to take you need to think and exercise your judgment, you need to choose your own values and set your own goals.
 Not everyone is both willing to and capable of doing this, so not everyone wants freedom.

 People who live off the efforts of others will not be fighting for the cause of freedom.
-Moochers and parasites will not want too much freedom either.
+So moochers and parasites will not want too much freedom.
 Politicians who have their heads in the trough of public money will certainly not want too much freedom.
 Anyone who’s existence is subsidised by the harnessed effort of others will want less freedom not more, just as a parasite is not interested in being free from its host.